-Action # 32 - School Counselors & Resource Counseling Assistants - Conducted a conference for the following sixth-grade student demographics: foster youth, English learners, and foster youth and English learner students who are also identified as homeless youth, students with disabilities, African American students, and academically at-risk students (students with two or more Ds and Fs).
+Action # 32 - School Counselors & Resource Counseling Assistants - Conducted a conference for the following sixth-grade student demographics: foster youth, homeless youth, students with disabilities, African American students, English learners, and academically at-risk students (students with two or more Ds and Fs).
 Counselors implemented one of the following options to increase sixth-grade parent engagement: Sixth Grade Parent Informational Sessions, attended parent coffee hours, Back to School Nights, and Open House Nights.
 To provide opportunities for sixth-grade students to learn about college, career, and CTE pathways, school counselors did one of the following: Sixth Grade College and Career Fair and/or Imago Presentation (modules on career exploration).